openstack-infra/system-config/doc/source/meetbot.rst

 Once you have Supybot installed you will need to configure a bot.
 The ``supybot-wizard`` command can get you started with a basic config, or you can have Puppet do the heavy lifting.
-The OpenStack CI Meetbot Puppet module creates a configuration and documentation for that module is at :ref:`Meetbot_Puppet_Module`.
+The OpenStack Infrastructure Meetbot Puppet module creates a configuration and documentation for that module is at :ref:`Meetbot_Puppet_Module`.

 One important config setting is ``supybot.reply.whenAddressedBy.chars``, which